daniel-furman/lwMCMC/README.md

 ---

 Parameter space sampling with lightweight MCMC powered by NumPy and Metropolis Hastings.

-### Example 1: Experimental Geophysics Modeling with Laboratory Data
+### Example 1: Rheological Modeling with Experimental Geophysics Data

 ---